mathigon/textbooks/content/codes/content.md

 ::: column.grow

-In the early 2000s, the Colombian government was fighting a civil war against groups of insugents and terrorists, who were hiding in camps in the South American rainforest.
+In the early 2000s, the Colombian government was fighting a civil war against groups of insurgents and terrorists, who were hiding in camps in the South American rainforest.
 Occasionally, soldiers were captured by these rebels, and then had to spent months or even years in captivity.